Product

 That's the question GreyNoise answers.
 We observe over over 800,000 unique IPs daily across 5,000+ sensors in 80+ countries, classifying each as malicious, suspicious, benign, or unknown, and tagging them with 3,000+ behavioral descriptors.
 Traditional threat feeds add more indicators to investigate.
 GreyNoise removes the ones that don't matter.

-Today, as a Google Integration partner, we're announcing a new and improved integration with Google SecOps that spans both SIEM and SOAR — delivering standardized indicator ingestion, pre-built dashboards, YARA-L detection rules, saved searches, SOAR response actions, webhook support, and ready-to-deploy playbooks.
+Today, we're announcing a new and improved integration with Google Security Operations — delivering standardized indicator ingestion, pre-built dashboards, YARA-L detection rules, saved searches, response actions, webhook support, and ready-to-deploy playbooks.

 New Ingestion Script

-The GreyNoise ingestion script now lives in Google's official Chronicle ingestion-scripts repository — a standardized process for importing threat intelligence indicators into your environment.
-Deployed as a Google Cloud Function, it pulls IP reputation data and GNQL query results from the GreyNoise API and ingests them via the Chronicle Ingestion API.
+The GreyNoise ingestion script is now available in Google Security Operations ingestion-scripts repository — a standardized process for importing threat intelligence indicators into your environment.
+Deployed as a Google Cloud function, it pulls IP reputation data and GNQL query results from the GreyNoise API and ingests them via the Google Security Operations API.
 The default configuration focuses on malicious IPs observed in the last 24 hours, but teams can customize the GNQL query to match their threat profile.

 New Dashboards

-Two interactive dashboards ship with the integration, ready to import into Google SecOps:
+Two interactive dashboards ship with the integration into Google Security Operations:

 Indicator Dashboard — 15+ visualization panels covering classification distribution (Malicious, Suspicious, Benign, Unknown), top 10 rankings for organizations, actors, tags, ASNs, categories, operating systems, and source countries, plus CVE distribution, trend analysis, and business service intelligence.